WJN Management Committee (The Board)

 Ashleigh Thomson is an Occupational Therapist in child and adolescent mental health and has a degree in Bachelor of Science: Occupational Therapy.
 Ashleigh was nominated and elected to the WJN Board in 2015.
 Since 2014 Ashleigh was both a volunteer WJN Mentor and member.
 Ashleigh’s passion for social justice stems from her extensive employment history relating to mental health and juvenile justice, combined with a continual commitment to the empowerment of marginalised groups within our community.

-Click to download further information of the current WJN Management Committee (The Board)
+Click to download further information on the WJN-Board_Sept-2017

-Amanda Aravena (full-time) is WJN’s Mentoring Coordinator and is responsible for the operational, coordination and delivery aspects of the WJN Mentoring Program (WMP).
+Amanda Oretaga (full-time) is WJN’s Mentoring Coordinator and is responsible for the operational, coordination and delivery aspects of the WJN Mentoring Program (WMP).
 Amanda’s academic background is in sociology, communications and life coaching, and she has extensive experience supporting the empowerment of both women and young people.

 Sarah Avery (part-time) is WJN’s Housing Support Coordinator and provides assistance and support to women who are affected by the criminal justice system and experiencing housing issues, including homelessness upon release, sourcing transitional and/or supportive accommodation and working in the prevention of women from becoming homeless.
 Sarah’s role also includes the extensive networking with other NGO stakeholders, in obtaining the beds needed to reduce homelessness of criminalised women.